leo-dh/book-reviews/README.md

 #### Analytics Task (Calculating Pearson Correlation) Flow

-1. Get the data in the reviews (format: "asin, review_text") and price data (format: "asin\tprice") in the form of a text file
+1. Get the data, reviews (format: "asin, review_text") and price (format: "asin\tprice"), in the form of 2 separate text files
 2. Remove punctuations from the review text and split the data into the form of (asin, review_text_list) and (asin, price)
 3. For reviews (asin, review_text_list), for each review, find the number of words then find the average review length for each book using reduceByKey
-4. Merge the reviews dff and the price dff using join by their asin key (format: asin, (average_review_length, price))
+4. Merge the reviews dff and the price dff using join by their asin key (format: (asin, (average_review_length, price)) )
 5. Filter out all values without either average_review_length or price
 6. Get the mean of the average_review_length and the mean of the price for each book using reduce
 7. Using the pearson correlation coefficient formula, calculate the coefficient using reduce